adinarmey/munging-open-data/manuscript/chapter03.md

 ![Fig. 3.3: Completed XY plot](/images/tut03_mi_min.png)

-HOMEWORK
+## Extending this exercise

+These are some extensions you can do to develop your skills:

-Use the Google Places API to build up a database of all bookstores within 10km of this building (longitude and latitude are ...).
+1. Google also offers a "Google Places API" which lets you look up businesses and other public places around a map location.
+Explore this API and find out how to request a list of all bookstores within 50km of my office.
+My office is at latitude 33.417, longitude -111.934.

-1. Load all the bookstores within 50km of here. location=33.417,-111.934
-2. Use the 'details' API endpoint to load all reviews for each bookstore.
+2. The Google Places API also offers a "details" mode that gives you more information about one business at a time.
+Use this API to load all the *reviews* that Google provides for each bookstore.
+Calculate the average review score.

-3. Use the distance matrix to find the driving time to each bookstore.
+3. Now use the Google Maps Distance Matrix API to get the driving distance from each bookstore to my office.
+Now store all this data in a MongoDB database; for each record, store the name, address, average rating, and driving distance.

-4. Do an XY plot of distance (x) and average rating (y) for all these stores.
-   Put a label on the highest-rated one.
+4. Retrieve the data from the database and create an XY plot of distance (x) and average rating (y) for all the bookstores you found.
+Place an annotation on the highest-rated one, with its name and the distance.

+### Grading

+For homework in my class, submit a Python script that queries your database and generates the data visualization described in #4.
+The style, colors, annotations, etc. do not need to be exactly the same.
+Also, do not include the code that queries the Google APIs and loads the database.
+(This should already be done and not need repeating.
+You may keep the code but comment it out, if you'd like me to be able to see your work.)

+An example of the output will be provided soon.

+Note that Google estimates driving time based on current conditions and the time of day, so your data may not be exactly the same as mine.

-## References and Recommended Reading
+## Essential References

 - PyMongo tutorial in the MongoDB documentation:
   [Link](http://api.mongodb.org/python/current/tutorial.html)